julianchurchill/text-adventure/README.md

   - [TEST] ItemAction DestroyItem (clock face, minute hand, hour hand)
   - [TEST] Succesful use text "You fit the final piece of the clock.
 The air stirs around you as you slide it gently into place. blah blah you get some rubies"
   - [TEST] New ItemAction something like AwardRubies

+- [FEATURE-EDITOR] Update webapp editor to [de]serialise visibility and allow setting of visibility

 - [FEATURE] Show a ruby counter at the top of the screen.
 Also have a nice little ruby graphic.
 - [REFACTOR] LocationTests and TakeSpecificItemTests are using real NormalItems - change to use mocks